photos: © Nick White

 Matthew Barley cello

-It is very exciting to be able to welcome Matthew Barley, a soloist of international standing, to Thornham for this solo recital.
-The programme will include Bach's second suite and Britten's first: full details to be announced.
+It is very exciting to be able to welcome Matthew Barley, a soloist of international standing, to Thornham for this recital.
+The programme will include Bach's second suite and Britten's first: full programme as follows:

 Tickets £18. children free.